 Parents frequently ask questions about strawberry marks -- called hemangiomas -- in their infants and children Will they stay?
 Will they grow?
 Will they go away?

-Hemangioma - Most Common Birthmark
+Hemangiomas Are the Most Common Birthmark

-The most common birthmark is a hemangioma--one in every ten babies has one, yet the cause is still unknown.
-A hemangioma usually develops during the first two weeks after birth, often as a small red flat area or bump.
+The most common birthmark is a hemangioma.
+One in every ten babies has one, yet the cause is still unknown.
+A hemangioma usually develops during the first two weeks after birth, often as a small, red, flat area or bump.
 This type of hemangioma is called “superficial” and involves the surface of the skin.
-The bump can continue to grow for the next nine to 12 months, when it begins to slowly “involute” or shrink and fade in color.
+The bump can continue to grow for the next nine to 12 months, when it begins to slowly involute -- or shrink and fade in color.

-Posterior fossa malformations,
+Posterior fossa malformations

-Arterial abnormalities of the neck or brain,
+Arterial abnormalities of the neck or brain

-Cardiac-often coarctation of the aorta, and
+Cardiac-often coarctation of the aorta